Building a Refugee School

 The Progress

-The first phase of construction for the Ebenezer Academy is well underway and great progress is being made on the first two sets of classroom blocks despite the challenges of the COVID-19 pandemic.
-Thanks to many generous gifts, we have already raised $30,000 for this project, which was our original target for the first phase of the construction.
-However due to the increase in the cost of construction materials in the current economic climate, we are still looking to raise another $20,000 to help complete the two classroom buildings with the hope of starting classes in January 2023.
-You can help raise awareness of this need, pray, and give financially towards the vision of helping support the educational needs of children in Dzaleka Refugee Camp.
+The first phase of construction for Ebenezer Academy is complete.
+Two classroom blocks, each with three classrooms, are now full of students.
+The grounds, well, and restrooms are also complete.
+What remains in the first phase of construction is to complete the security wall.
+Thanks to many generous gifts, we have already raised $154,000 for this project, which exceeded our original target for the first phase of the construction.
+However, due to the increased cost of construction materials in the current economic climate, we are still looking to raise another $8,000 to complete the security fence.
+You can help raise awareness of this need, pray, and give financially to support the educational needs of children in Dzaleka Refugee Camp.